 4) Did you always know you wanted to enrol into medicine?

 Nope!
 The very first career aspiration I had was actually to open a Chinese restaurant and perform magic for the customers.
 Don't ask me though, I was five.
 I had no direction in high school regarding a career, and it wasn't until I was 16 after a knee surgery that I began to consider medicine.
 I should also add that I’ve been applying to medical schools since I was 18, so 6 years of applying and being rejected at the various stages made me realise that it was indeed what I wanted out of life.

 5) What would you like to achieve in the next 5 years?

 I think pragmatically, finding a balance between university and my other interests.
 I’d love to continue my musical education and learn more about producing music.
 Getting something on the radio would be pretty cool.
 Who knows though, I might just open up that Chinese restaurant.

 Congratulations Nick on getting the offer to Notre Dame!
 The Home Care Heroes Team are happy and excited to see your next steps!

-For more information about Becoming a Hero, click on Learn More to see if you have what it takes to become a Hero.
+See more information about becoming a Hero here, and see if you have what it takes to become a Hero!